Rapid Plug-in Defenders: Details of Optimization

 \section{Details of Optimization}

 Optimization loops are implemented by PyTorch.
-To optimize limited parameters and freeze the others, following \citet{lu2021pretrained}, we set \emph{requires\_grad=True} for tunable parameters while \emph{requires\_grad=False} for the others.
+To optimize limited parameters and freeze the others, following \cite{lu2021pretrained}, we set \emph{requires\_grad=True} for tunable parameters while \emph{requires\_grad=False} for the others.
 The optimizer is initialized by registering the parameters with \emph{requires\_grad=True}.
 Under the default experimental setup, only layer norm parameters (48 parameter groups, 36864 variables in total) are tuned.
+We use seed 42 for reported accuracies following \cite{lu2021pretrained}, each experiment running within 30 minutes on an NVIDIA RTX A5000 GPU.

-By the way, the implementation of Lion (\citet{chen2023symbolic}), the optimizer which we apply, is available at \url{https://github.com/lucidrains/lion-pytorch}.
+By the way, the implementation of Lion (\cite{chen2023symbolic}), the optimizer which we apply, is available at \url{https://github.com/lucidrains/lion-pytorch}.